Avinashpatrini1509/concrete-crck/README.md

-We experimented ourselves with __ResNet__ architecture and __VGG16__ based architectures , and after the experiment , we found out that VGG16 model performed better than the ResNet Model .
-Hence we decided to __use VGG16 architecture__ for our final predictions .
+We experimented ourselves with __ResNet__ architecture and __VGG16__ based architectures , and after the experiment , we found out that ResNet model performed better than the VGG16 Model .
+Hence we decided to __use ResNet architecture__ for our final predictions .

 ## The Dataset :